Tom-PIT/Connected.Docs/en/Sales/Documents/IssuedInvoices.md

 Issued invoices use payment-based workflow states:

-- **Draft** – The invoice is not yet published.
+- **Draft** â€“ The invoice is not yet published.
 All fields can be edited freely.

-- **Committed** – The invoice has been published and is now an official financial document.
+- **Committed** â€“ The invoice has been published and is now an official financial document.
 Once Committed, only limited fields can be changed, and the document cannot be deleted.

-    - **Unpaid invoices** – The invoice has been issued but no payments have been recorded.
+    - **Unpaid invoices** â€“ The invoice has been issued but no payments have been recorded.
-    - **Partially paid invoices** – One or more payments have been recorded, but an outstanding amount remains.
+    - **Partially paid invoices** â€“ One or more payments have been recorded, but an outstanding amount remains.
-    - **Fully paid invoices** – The invoice has been completely settled; no outstanding amount remains.
+    - **Fully paid invoices** â€“ The invoice has been completely settled; no outstanding amount remains.
-    - **Reversed** – A reversal document has been created to correct or cancel the invoice.
+    - **Reversed** â€“ A reversal document has been created to correct or cancel the invoice.

 These states determine what actions are available (payment recording, reversal, exporting, etc.) and how the invoice appears in the list views.